-• Take a screenshot of your placement details so you still have this information if your placement is hidden again
+• Take a screenshot of your placement details so you will have the dates and site details if your placement is hidden again.

 Swapping placements

 Students who feel that their allocated placement does not suit them, can use the opportunity of knowing where their placements are to try to swap their placement with another student who is enrolled in the same placement course for the same semester.
 There will be swap forums available for each placement course on the NUR: PPHub and students can post requests to swap and connect with other students in the same situation.